 Benefits to working part-time

 The reasons for working part-time vary from individual to individual.
 It may be that you want to have a different work-life balance, or you may have caring responsibilities.
-If you're interested in changing your working patterns you might find it useful to read about flexible working.
+If you're interested in changing your working patterns you might find it useful to read about flexible working and work-life balance.

 Jobsharing arrangements are a special type of part-time work, where a full-time job is divided between two part-time workers.

 The job can be divided in a number of ways to best suit everyone's circumstances.
 For example, you could opt to work mornings and a colleague work in the afternoons.
 Alternatively, you could split the week between you, both working three set days with a hand-over period on one day of the week.